wiseman-timelord/WiseRain/README.md

 # WiseRain

 ### STATUS
 Beta.
-After hours of leaving the "Monitor" panel on, there will likely be a hard-crash; I have already attempted to fix this.
-The Possible improvements are...
+After hours of leaving the given panels on, there will likely be a hard-crash; I have already attempted to fix this.
+Its presumed, Rainmeter and/or the plugin PowershellRM and/or some of the Powershell Cmdlets themselves, are not intended to be spammed with stop/start commands...
 - ensure all variables are unique (movie maker from live essentials could be interfering).

 ## DESCRIPTION